 The Scorecard also compares countries and trade groups on six key cross-index metrics: 1) business environment, 2) legal system and property rights, 3) investment environment, 4) macroeconomic environment, 5) trade environment, and 6) health and education.

-The Scorecard assigns all of the indicators from the four source indices to one of the six metrics.
+The Scorecard assigns all of the indicators from the four source indices to one of the six cross-index metrics.
 When grouped together, each set of indicators offers a balanced and comprehensive evaluation of an economy’s competitiveness in each of the key metrics.
 The Scorecard averages together the percentile ranks on the selected indicators to create a composite score for each metric.
-To see a list of the indicators that are selected to create each cross-index metric, refer to tab 4 of the Scorecard Excel data file, available for download on this page.
+To see a list of the indicators that are selected to create each cross-index metric, refer to tab 4 of the Scorecard data file, available for download on this page.

 Other factors considered in developing the scorecard